mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 - and many more.

 As we can see, the applications of such a library are vast and are not limited to applications involving specifically physical units.
 Any software that involves measurements, or operations on counts of some standard or domain-specific quantities, could benefit from a zero-cost abstraction for operating on quantity values and their units.
+The library also provides affine space abstractions, which may prove useful in many other domains.

 ## Standardizing existing practice